caseylilley/caseylilley.github.io/resiliencyDar.md

 What subwards are particularly vulnerable to flooding based on building density within a floodplain?
 We used layers from Open Street Maps to get data on the buildings in Dar Es Salaam, and Resiliency Academy for the data layer for subwards.

+# Loading the Data
+1. With the data as shapefile, load the given .csv into QGIS by adding a deliminated text layer.
+This table has no geometry yet.
+2. Connect to a Database: add a new connection for PostGIS, and open database manager.
+Next import the data into the database with import layer/file.
+Using a [code]() developed by Professor Holler

 This analysis had 4 main steps, and then smaller steps within each element of the analysis:
 1. Spatially defining an area for the floodplain: defined by land designated as "water" or "wetland" in Open Street Map.